What does TransOptions do?

 One of the first duties of the organization, assisting commuters and employees with carpooling and vanpooling to and from work, remains a vital part of TransOptions operations.
 Over the course of time, however, safety and educational programs have been added to the repertoire.
 We cater to all age groups, from our learn-to-ride bicycle classes to our carpool matching and senior-pedestrian programs.

 TransOptions' Work with Employers:

 TransOptions assists employers by recognizing New Jersey Smart Workplaces, businesses that make the extra effort to improve long-term sustainability through transportation and environmental programs.
-TransOptions also assists employers in relocation assistance and vanpool formation and sponsorship.
+TransOptions also assists employers with the transportation issues surrounding relocation and vanpool formation and sponsorship.
 TransOptions often works with employers over lunch, explaining these programs and the tax incentives that are involved with commuter transit through on-site table-top expos, and lunch and learn programs.

 TransOptions' Work with Commuters:

 TransOptions assists commuters in setting up carpools and vanpools, finding alternative ways to work, obtaining mass transit information, real-time Traf-Alerts (our electronic incident notification system), and commuting incentives such as the Emergency Ride Home program and pretax subsidies.